This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - the conduct is a reasonable commercial response to market entry or competitive conduct.

-Enterprises found to have abused their dominant market position may be subject to financial penalties of up to 10 per cent of the worldwide turnover of the enterprise over the period during which the infringement occurred.
+Enterprises found to have abused their dominant market position may be subject to financial penalties of up to 10 per cent of the enterprise’s worldwide turnover for the period during which the infringement occurred.

 As with Europe and China, Malaysia’s competition regulator will have an inquisitorial role.
-The Competition Commission may conduct an investigation into any enterprise, agreement or conduct if it has reason to suspect an infringement of the Act or upon a direction of the minister or a complaint by any person.14
+The MyCC may conduct an investigation into any enterprise, agreement or conduct if it has reason to suspect an infringement of the Act or upon direction of the minister of domestic trade, co-operatives and consumerism or a complaint by any person.13

-The Act grants to the Competition Commission and its officers the same investigatory powers as those of a police officer in relation to corresponding police investigations,15 including the power to:
+The Act grants the MyCC and its officers the same investigatory powers as those of a police officer in relation to corresponding police investigations,14 including the power to:

-- require provision of information from any person whom the Commission believes to be acquainted with the facts and circumstances of the relevant case;16
+- require provision of information from any person whom the MyCC believes to be acquainted with the facts and circumstances of the relevant case;15

-- retain documents and have access to records, books, accounts or other things for carrying out any of the Commission’s functions or powers under the Competition Act 2010;17 and
+- retain documents and access records, books, accounts or other items for carrying out any of the MyCC’s functions or powers under the Competition Act 2010;16 and

-- to the extent authorised under a warrant issued by the Magistrate or where a search is urgently required, enter into premises, search, seize or seal, or both, any records, book, account, document and computerised data, search suspicious persons in or on the premises.18
+- to the extent authorised under a warrant issued by the magistrate or where a search is urgently required, enter into premises; search, seize and/or seal any records, books, accounts, documents and computerised data; or search suspicious persons in or on the premises.17

-During the investigation, the Commission may impose ‘interim measures’ if the Commission reasonably believes there is an infringement and the measures are necessary as a matter of urgency to prevent serious and irreparable damage or to protect the public interest.19 Such an interim measure may involve requiring or causing any person to:
+During the investigation, the MyCC may impose ‘interim measures’ if the MyCC reasonably believes there is an infringement and the measures are necessary as a matter of urgency to prevent serious and irreparable damage or to protect the public interest.18 Such an interim measure may involve requiring or causing any person to:

 - desist from any conduct that is suspected of infringing the prohibitions on anti-competitive agreements and abuses of dominance; or

-- do, or refrain from doing, any act (but excluding the payment of money).20
+- do, or refrain from doing, any act (but excluding the payment of money).19

-The Act allows an enterprise to propose an undertaking, which the Commission may accept subject to conditions.
-If the Commission accepts an undertaking, the Commission must close its investigation without making any finding on infringement, and must not impose penalties.
-The provisions of the undertaking are enforceable by the Commission.21
+The Act allows an enterprise to propose an undertaking, which the MyCC may accept subject to conditions.
+If the MyCC accepts an undertaking, the MyCC must close its investigation without making any finding on infringement, and must not impose penalties.
+The provisions of the undertaking are enforceable by the MyCC.20

-If on completion of its investigation, the Commission finds there is an infringement, the Commission will:
+If on completion of its investigation, the MyCC finds there is an infringement, the MyCC will:

-- require the infringing enterprise to take specified steps to end the infringement;
+- require the infringement to be ceased immediately and may require the infringing enterprise to take specified steps to end the infringement;

 - impose a financial penalty not exceeding 10 per cent of the worldwide turnover of the enterprise over the period during which the infringement occurred; or

-- give any other direction as it deems fit.22
+- give any other direction it deems fit.21

-The Competition Appeal Tribunal has exclusive jurisdiction to review any decision made by the Commission.25 The Commission’s decision on whether there is an infringement and any penalties or remedial measures is, on appeal by the enterprise or any person who is aggrieved or whose interest is affected by the Commission’s decision, subject to review by the Competition Appeal Tribunal.26 Pending the appeal, the Commission’s decision continues to be binding and enforceable unless the Appeal Tribunal grants a stay of the decision.27
+The Competition Appeal Tribunal has exclusive jurisdiction to review any decision made by the MyCC.24 The MyCC’s decision on whether there is an infringement and any penalties or remedial measures is, on appeal by the enterprise or any person who is aggrieved or whose interest is affected by the MyCC’s decision, subject to review by the Competition Appeal Tribunal.25 Pending the appeal, the MyCC’s decision continues to be binding and enforceable unless the Appeal Tribunal grants a stay of the decision.26

 The Competition Appeal Tribunal may confirm or set aside the decision that is the subject of the appeal, or any part of it, and may:

-- remit the matter back to the Competition Commission;
+- remit the matter back to the MyCC;

 - impose, revoke or vary the amount of a financial penalty; or

-- give a direction, take such other step, or make any other decision that the Commission could itself have given, taken or made.28
+- give a direction, take such other step, or make any other decision that the MyCC could itself have given, taken or made.27

-The Tribunal’s decision is final and binding on the parties to the appeal.29
+The Tribunal’s decision is final and binding on the parties to the appeal.28

-Given the Malaysian government’s commitment under the New Economic Model to transform the Malaysian economy through innovation and competition, the Competition Commission’s market review role may well have far-reaching implications.
+Given the Malaysian government’s commitment under the New Economic Model to transform the Malaysian economy through innovation and competition, the MyCC’s market review role may well have far-reaching implications.

-The draft guidelines on market definition indicate that the Commission will adopt a hypothetical monopolist test in line with practice in other international jurisdictions when defining the relevant market for the purpose of investigating possible infringements.
+The Guidelines on Market Definition indicate that the MyCC will adopt a hypothetical monopolist test in line with practice in other jurisdictions when defining the relevant market for the purpose of investigating possible infringements.

-The draft guidelines on anti-competitive agreements confirm that the Commission will assess the aims pursued by the agreement in the light of the agreement’s economic context in addition to considering the actual common intentions of the parties.
-If the ‘object’ of an agreement is highly likely to have a significant anti-competitive impact then the Commission may find the agreement to have an anti-competitive ‘object’.
-Once anti-competitive ‘object’ is shown, then the Competition Commission considers that it does not need to examine the anti-competitive impact of the agreement.
+The Guidelines on Anti-Competitive Agreements confirm that the MyCC will assess the aims pursued by the agreement in light of the agreement’s economic context, in addition to considering the actual common intentions of the parties.
+If the ‘object’ of an agreement is highly likely to have a significant anti-competitive effect, then the MyCC may find the agreement to have an anti-competitive object.
+Once an anti-competitive object is shown, then the MyCC considers that it does not need to examine the anti-competitive effect of the agreement.
 If an anti-competitive object is not found, the agreement may still breach the Act if there is an anti-competitive effect.

-MyCC’s draft guidelines on anti-competitive agreements contain the following ‘safe harbour’ provisions when assessing the impact of an agreement on competition:
+The MyCC’s Guidelines on Anti-Competitive Agreements contain the following ‘safe harbour’ provisions when assessing the impact of an agreement on competition:

 - where the combined market share of the parties to a horizontal agreement (between competitors) is less than 20 per cent; or